sinc-lab/Comparison-of-Protein-learning/README.md

 In the figure above, points depict 2D non-linear projections calculated from 12 different protein sequence embeddings.
-Orange points highlight protein sequences harboring the *Immunoglobulin C1-set domain* ([PF07654](http://pfam.xfam.org/family/PF07654)).
+Orange points highlight protein sequences having the *Immunoglobulin C1-set domain* ([PF07654](http://pfam.xfam.org/family/PF07654)).

 ## Introduction

-Representation learning techniques are being used for encoding different types of protein information (sequence, domains, interactions, etc.) as low-dimensional vectors.
-In this review, we performed a detailed comparison of several protein sequence embeddings on several bioinformatics tasks:
+Recently, representation learning techniques are being proposed for encoding different types of protein information (sequence, domains, interactions, etc.) as low-dimensional vectors.
+In this review, we performed a detailed experimental comparison of several protein sequence embeddings on several bioinformatics tasks:

 * determining similarities between proteins in the embeddings projected space.

 * inferring protein domains.

-* predicting ontology-based protein functions.
+* predicting GO ontology-based protein functions.

 ## Notebook

 This
 [notebook](https://colab.research.google.com/github/sinc-lab/Comparison-of-Protein-learning/blob/master/notebooks/01_projections_with_PFAM_domains.ipynb)
-reproduces the analysis showing the capability of protein sequence embeddings for capturing protein domain information.
+reproduces the visual comparative analysis of 12 embeddings in the evaluation of the capability of protein sequence embeddings for capturing protein domain information.

 ## Protein sequence embeddings

+The review used 9,479 human protein sequences to build embeddings with 12 embedding methods.

-The review used 9,479 [human protein sequences](seqs/Proteins_HS_700.fas) to build [embeddings](https://drive.google.com/drive/folders/10lBH8WLrSqS2Mjz6m-QpTBeOmWZbOKHF) with twelve embedding methods.
+The review used 9,479 [human protein sequences](seqs/Proteins_HS_700.fas) to build [embeddings](https://drive.google.com/drive/folders/10lBH8WLrSqS2Mjz6m-QpTBeOmWZbOKHF) with 12 embedding methods.

-**Note:** Click the method name below to download its embeddings used in the review.
+**Note:** Click the method name below to download the embeddings used in this review.

 <table>
 <tr>